Konstantin Dumba: Life

 Following his departure, the Austro-Hungarian embassy was led by a chargé d'affaires (Erich Freiherr Zwiedinek von Südenhorst).
 Count Tarnowski von Tarnów was named as his successor in November 1916 but never presented his credentials to President Wilson, thus making Dr. Dumba the last official ambassador of Austria-Hungary to the United States.

-Upon his return to Vienna, Dr. Dumba retired from the diplomatic service.
+Upon his return to Vienna, Dumba retired from the diplomatic service.
 In May 1917, he was ennobled and appointed to the Upper House (Herrenhaus), but he would play no further prominent role in public life.
 With the abolition of nobility in Austria in 1919, Graf von Dumba lost his nobiliary title and particle.
 In his later years, he became a pacifist and wrote several books, including his memoirs which were published in 1932 and in which he defended his action during World War I.

 Although much publicised at the time, Dr. Dumba was not the first foreign diplomat to be declared persona non grata by the U.S. government.
 In 1888, the British envoy Lord Sackville-West had been sacked following the publication of the so-called Murchison letter during the presidential campaign.
 It could also be noted that the Dumba Affair also included the military attaché at the German Embassy, Captain Franz von Papen, who was declared persona non grata in December 1915 and who would later play a prominent role in German politics in the 1930s.

 Dr. Dumba died in Bodensdorf am Ossiacher See on 6 January 1947.
 He was the last surviving former ambassador of Austria-Hungary.